Diverse Beam Search: Decoding Diverse Solutions from Neural Sequence Models

-\xhdr{Human Studies.} To evaluate human preference between captions generated by DBS and BS, we perform a human study via Amazon Mechanical Turk using all 1000 images of PASCAL50S.
-For each image, both DBS and standard BS captions are shown to 5 different users.
-They are then asked -- \emph{``Which of the two robots understands the image better displaying intelligent human-like behavior?''} In this forced-choice test, DBS captions were preferred over BS 60\% of the time.

-\textbf{Is diversity \emph{always} needed?} While these results show that diversity in outputs is important for systems that interact with consumers, is diversity \emph{always} beneficial?
-While images with many objects (\eg, a park or a living room) can be described in multiple ways, the same is not true when there are few objects (\eg, a close up of a cat or a selfie).
-This notion is studied by \cite{ionescu_cvpr16}, which defines a ``difficulty score'': the human response time for solving a visual search task.
-On the PASCAL50S dataset, we observe a positive correlation ($\rho = 0.73$) between difficulty scores and humans preferring DBS to BS.
-While DBS is generally preferred by humans for difficult images, there seems to be no such strong preference between the two in easier images.
-Details of both the human study and the correlation experiments are provided in the supplementary.
+\xhdr{Results by Image Complexity.} From Table \ref{tab:coco_quant}, we can see that as the complexity of images increases DBS outperforms standard beam search (difference shown in parentheses) and other baselines by larger margins for all values of $k$.
+For example, at Oracle Spice@20, DBS achieves significant improvements over BS of 0.67, 0.91, and 1.13 for \texttt{Simple}, \texttt{Average}, and \texttt{Complex} images respectively.
+While DBS improves over BS in all settings, complex images benefit even more from diversity-inducing inference than simple images.
+[1]{ } [1]{ \fbox{ }}